Notes to self

 There was one problem with Traefik.
 Kamal had to create a special cord file on the host and bind mount it into the container to be able to control the health check that was responsible for driving traffic alongside the label.
 By introducing the cord file check Kamal could make any container unhealthy by deleting their associated cord file.
 And while it mostly worked, it was seen as a hack.

-And there was one more reason.
-Traefik was the most complex and misunderstood part of Kamal’s stack.
+Kamal is an imperative tool and so it needs a proxy that works in a similar way.
+Traefik was also the most complex and misunderstood part of Kamal’s stack.
 So while people mostly figure things out in the end, there was an opportunity to simplify it.
 This is especially true when it comes to the most requested feature for Kamal – hosting multiple apps on the same system with automatic TLS certificates.

 Kamal Proxy